Health Professions Job Fair

 Research Companies Attending Event

 Check this site often for an updated list of attending organizations.
 Thoroughly research your 'core' companies and gain background information upon which you can base your conversations with the company representatives.
-Use the library, career development services center, and company web pages for the information that you'll need to prepare for the event.
+Use the library, career development services center, and company web pages for the information you'll need to prepare for the event.

 You will need to register with HireSpartans to use these free services.